-√ Increases the useable volume (yield). ✓ High-quality sphagnum peat moss swells when rehydrated.
-Reduces the presence of dust. ✓ Fine particles will cluster together, which creates a cleaner environment for workers. ✓ Increases porosity. √ Expanded peat moss will lock in the porous structure. ✓ Improves water distribution. √ Reduces the surface tension of peat moss, improves the wettability and prevents water channeling. ✓ Prevent compaction. √ Prevent compaction.
-Compressed mixes allow less oxygen back into the mix, hold more water and dry-down slower. ✓✓ Compressed mixes allow less oxygen back into the mix, hold more ✓✓✓ Compressed mixes allow less oxygen back into the mix, hold more water and dry-down slower.
-Potting equipment and process shouldn't cause excessive ✓✓✓ Compressed mixes allow less oxygen back into the mix, hold more water and dry-down slower.
-Potting equipment and process shouldn't cause excessive compaction.
-Stacked pre-filled containers and trays should not be nested into
+\checkmark Increases the useable volume (yield). ✓ High-quality sphagnum peat moss swells when rehydrated.
+Reduces the presence of dust. ✓ Fine particles will cluster together, which creates a cleaner environment for workers. \checkmark Increases porosity. \checkmark Expanded peat moss will lock in the porous structure. \checkmark Improves water distribution. ✓ Reduces the surface tension of peat moss, improves the wettability and prevents water channeling. \checkmark Prevent compaction. ✓ Compressed mixes allow less oxygen back into the mix, hold more water and dry-down slower. ✓ Potting equipment and process shouldn't cause excessive compaction. ✓ Stacked pre-filled containers and trays should not be nested into each other. \checkmark Promote "uniform" practices. ✓ Standard operating practices (SOP) should be established for all potting activities to ensure uniform, consistent and predictable results.

 FORMAT NUMBER OF LITERS OF WATER TO ADD (per unit) NUMBER OF GALLONS OF WATER TO ADD (per unit)

 3.0 ft 3 loose 3 L 0.75 gal

 3.8 pi 3 compressed 15 L 4 gal

-75 ft3 loose 75 L 19 gal
+75 ft 3 loose 75 L 19 gal

 Skyscrape compressed 424 L 112 gal

-^{}Could be used as is, but adjusting moisture content is preferable.
+Could be used as is, but adjusting moisture content is preferable.

-^{}Since the volume per format depends on the components of our products, the values in the table are an overall average.
+Since the volume per format depends on the components of our products, the values in the table are an overall average.
 If you need more information, please contact your sales representative.

-Nutrient availability in organic soils is influenced by soil pH
+Nutrient Availability in Organic Soils is Influenced by Soil pH